MarkKozel/CompOrgEText/review_notes.md

 Course > Introduction: Diversity in Computer Science <-This topic unit does not match the topic title.

+**Fixed**
 Course Organization > History: I didn’t know how to put bullets into the text, but you’ll see where I wanted you to put bullets:
 #History
 We'll learn about:
-<bullet> The progress of computer technology through the ages
+- The progress of computer technology through the ages
-<bullet> The core concepts of abstraction and algorithms as used in computer organization
+- The core concepts of abstraction and algorithms as used in computer organization
-<bullet> The differences between analog and digital computer systems
+- The differences between analog and digital computer systems
-<bullet> How specific-use computers gave way to the general-use computer we use today
+- How specific-use computers gave way to the general-use computer we use today

 Course > Foundations: I didn’t know how to put numbered items in the text, but you’ll see where I wanted to put them:
 Finally, we will dive down to the lowest levels of computer hardware: transistors.
 We'll understand:
-<number 1> How transistors create circuits to perform numeric and logical operations.
+1. How transistors create circuits to perform numeric and logical operations.
-<number 2> How circuits are used to store information, route data, and ultimately create a microarchitecture that can execute complex programs.
+1. How circuits are used to store information, route data, and ultimately create a microarchitecture that can execute complex programs.

 Diversity in Computer Science
 The current makeup: is that in the U.S. or in the world?